sahilsharma011/B-tree/README.md

   This files contains functions like Add, delete, search.

 * input.py <br>
-  This files creates a .txt file which is used to insert Bulk data in B+ Tree.
+  This files creates numbers.txt file which is used to insert Bulk data in B+ Tree.

-* filename.txt
+* numbers.txt <br>
-* This will be the created when input.py will run and will contain bulk data.
+  This will be the created when input.py will run and will contain bulk data.
  <br>

-User have the following options
+Options <br>
 * Bulk Insert into B-Tree
 * Insert single element into B-Tree
 * Search element from B-Tree
 * Delete an element from B-Tree

+Download the project in a folder and unzip it.
+To run the script write following commands in terminal
+* python
+* /path_of_the_folder()/btree.py

+Time Taken to insert 10000 numbers = 4.02300000191 seconds